ElecTwix/db-catalyst/README.md

 Project planning lives in [`db-catalyst-spec.md`](db-catalyst-spec.md) and `docs/`.

+## Migrating from sqlc

+Coming from sqlc?
+Check out our comprehensive [migration guide](docs/migrating-from-sqlc.md) for step-by-step instructions to convert your existing sqlc projects to db-catalyst.

 ## Feature Flags

 - [`docs/feature-flags.md`](docs/feature-flags.md) documents the configuration surface, including the `[prepared_queries]` toggles for metrics and thread-safe statement initialization.